decretist/Dissertation/Conclusion/conclusion.markdown

 fully-developed method for solving problems presented by the canons that he could systematically impart to students.
-He does not at this stage know so much more than the other participants that we can unambiguously call him magister and them discipuli.
+He does not at this stage know so much more than the other participants that we can unambiguously call him *magister* and them *discipuli*.

-I always emphasize to my students that authorship on any significant scale in pre-modern times requires wrapping an elaborate and expensive infrastructure around the figure of the author (the examples I give are Cicero, Origen, and Augustine).
-It's a hugely labor-intensive activity, and the labor is either unfree (Cicero), paid for by a wealthy patron (Origin), or volunteer (Augustine, in the form of the quasi-monastic members of his episcopal household).
-It's not Hemingway with his typewriter.
 One of the most important things the formation of the study-group does for Gratian is provide him with a pool of volunteer labor that makes it possible to put on parchment the collection of canons he thinks raise the really interesting issues and his comments on them.
 Before the formation of the study group, I doubt that the collection of canons and comments had an existence outside of Gratian's head.
 I'll get into what I think is in it for the volunteer contributors, and why it matters, below (short answer: a competitive advantage in the arms-race for ecclesiastical benefices).

 > ... but the collection of dicta as a whole grew to its classical form
 > over several decades.

 True.
-My thinking on this issue is heavily influenced by Rodney Stark's The Rise of Christianity, in that I think that the growth of study of canon law as a systematic activity was exponential.
-Like all processes of long-tail exponential growth, for a very long time, the number of people actively involved is quite small.
-The results of their collective efforts only come into our field of view after 1140, at which point they've been at it for 20 years.
-There's something in this conclusion to make both Ken and Anders happy: Ken has consistently argued for a long period of textual development for the Decretum, while Anders has argued that Roman and canon law studies were nowhere near as fully developed by the end of the 1130s as previously thought (the long tail in action).
-Here, I think they're both right.

 > Some of it could have come from teachers other than the original
 > one—presumably Gratian—and some of it from students summarizing or